 Overview This section describes the prerequisites to starting application development with COMet.
-The following topics are discussed: "Client-Side Requirements" on page 36.
-"Server-Side Requirements" on page 36.
-"Registering OMG IDL Type Information" on page 36.
-"Priming the Type Store" on page 37.
+The following topics are discussed: • "Client-Side Requirements" on page 36. • "Server-Side Requirements" on page 36. • "Registering OMG IDL Type Information" on page 36. • "Priming the Type Store" on page 37.
+Orbix Comet development environment Orbix COMet is supported with Microsoft Visual C++ 6.0 only.
+Orbix also supports Visual C++ 7.1 and Visual C++ 8.0.
+However, Orbix COMet does not support these newer compiler versions, and works with Visual C++ 6.0 only.
 Client-Side Requirements Ensure that both Orbix and COMet are installed and configured correctly.
-See the Orbix 6.1 Installation Guide for more details about installation.
-See the Orbix 6.1 Deployment Guide and Configuration Reference for details about configuring both Orbix and COMet.
+See the Orbix Installation Guide for more details about installation.
+See the Orbix Deployment Guide and Configuration Reference for details about configuring both Orbix and COMet.
 Server-Side Requirements COMet requires no changes to existing CORBA servers.
 See the Orbix documentation set for details of how to manage servers.
 This chapter assumes that you are using Orbix as your server-side object request broker (ORB).
 Registering OMG IDL Type Information As explained in "How COMet Implements the Model" on page 20, COMet is a fully dynamic bridge that enables integration between COM or Automation clients and CORBA servers.
 The bridge is driven by OMG IDL type information derived from a CORBA Interface Repository.
 Before you run an application, ensure that your OMG IDL is registered in the Interface Repository.
 This is because COMet is designed to automatically retrieve the required type information from the Interface Repository at application runtime.
 COMet then saves this information to the type store for subsequent use.
 See the Orbix documentation set for details of how to register OMG IDL.